-The doctor asks the patient what goes through his mind when he panics.
-In responding, the patient says that sometimes he feels like 'that's it', the doctor comments that this must be frightening.
-The brother raises the fact that sometimes Eashan asks if he is going to hospital when such episodes occur, but that he is scared of going in and afraid he will not come out again, and that this is a reason to 'stay on top of things'.
-The patient then moves to talking about how a bad breathlessness episode led to his requesting and receiving a recent appointment with the oncologist, and about the radiotherapy that was given, saying 'So probably that might help.'
+The doctor asks Eashan what goes through his mind when he panics.
+In responding, he says that sometimes he feels like 'this is it', the doctor comments that this must be frightening.
+Rajesh raises the fact that sometimes Eashan asks if he is going to hospital when such episodes occur, but that he is scared of going in and afraid he will not come out again, and that this is a reason to 'stay on top of things'.
+Eashan then moves to talking about how a bad breathlessness episode led to his requesting and receiving a recent appointment with the oncologist, and about the radiotherapy that was given, saying 'So probably that might help.'

 The doctor suggests if Eashan is experiencing bad symptoms, he could ring him (at the hospice).
-This moves on to talk about where the patient would and would not go in an acute episode - the GP surgery, and A and E. This evolves into the patient talking about an episode that led to an admission months ago, in which the cancer spread to his lungs was diagnosed.
+This moves on to talk about where the patient would and would not go in an acute episode - the GP surgery or A and E. This evolves into the patient talking about an episode that led to an admission months ago, during which the cancer spread to his lungs was diagnosed.
 He mentions 'all this chemo', how the oncologist 'hasn't got anything else' and how they are now waiting for the trial and the letter to the trial centre.

 The doctor offers to write today to the oncologist, to see if there is anything that can be done to speed things up.
-The patient accepts the offer then says the trial centre is very eager to help him, but that they need the information.
+Eashan accepts the offer then says the trial centre is very eager to help him, but that they need the information.

-The doctor summarises, and asks if whether if he is well enough he wants to be able to go straight into a trial.
+The doctor summarises, and asks if whether if Eashan were well enough he would want to go straight into a trial.
 The patient says: 'Oh definitely'.
 The doctor now proposes moving to the examination room for examination of breathing and pain.

-When the patient and doctor return to the consultation room, the doctor says that there is 'not quite as much air going into the right side of the lungs' and that there is no sound of infection.
+When Eashan and doctor return to the consultation room, the doctor says that there is 'not quite as much air going into the right side of the lungs' and that there is no sound of infection.
 He proposes changes to pain medications.
 There is more talk about mobility problems and feeling weak and tired.
-The patient now says he does not do anything; that he fights to get himself better, but that the lack of breathing stops him.
+The patient now says he does not do anything; that he fights to get himself better, but that the lack of breath stops him.